YanLuong/kickstarter-analysis/README.md

 ##### Analysis

 When looking at the line chart below, we can see at face value campaigns that launched in May were significantly more successful which is closely followed by June and July.
-The number of failed campaigns throughout the year remained relatively stable which suggests other factors are in play in influencing a campaign's overall outcome as it is not showing a correlation between successful and failed outcomes.
+The number of failed campaigns throughout the year remained relatively stable which suggests other factors are at play in influencing a campaign's overall outcome as it is not showing a correlation between successful and failed outcomes.

 ![Outcome Vs Launch date chart](https://github.com/YanLuong/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)

 ##### Challenges

-When only looking at the line chart the story is quite clear in that May, June and July were the successful performing months.
-However, the data does not take into account the success rate as a percentage of total campaigns launched which only show a slight increase in the success rate (highlighted in yellow on table, below).
-It does show that between May and July, the highest number of campaigns were launched which has contributed to their greater success rate.
+Possible challenges are present in this analysis.
+For example, when only looking at the line chart the story is quite clear in that May, June and July were the successful performing months.
+However, the data does not take into account the success rate as a percentage of total campaigns launched.
+When taking into account the percentage of successful campaigns out of the total campaigns, it shows only a slight increase in the success rate instead (highlighted in yellow on table, below).
+It does show that between May and July, the highest number of campaigns were launched which has contributed directly to the higher number of successful campaigns based on launch date.

 ![Outcome vs Launch date table](https://github.com/YanLuong/kickstarter-analysis/blob/main/Pivot_table_outcome_vsLaunchDate.png)